 People who like solace and want to relax under the immense greenery of nature would definitely be liking Devikulam.
 The Sita Devi Lake, the mountains in the backdrop, the vast sky are some major factors to visit this place.

 By Train.
 The nearest railway stations are located in Kochi (Ernakulam Junction) and Kottayam (Kottayam Railway Station) situated within 150 km.
-Both of these railway stations are well-connected to major cities like Delhi, Bangalore, Kolkata.
-Some good options to travel here are Himsagar Express, Goa Express, Sabari Express, Netravati Express.
+Both of these railway stations are well-connected to nearby cities and towns via good train connectivity.
 After you deboard here, you would need to continue your journey via a cab or some other means of public transport.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here